Are you ready?

-Christians are people who believe that the blood of Jesus Christ, shed on the cross, provides the sole basis for the forgiveness of sin.
-Therefore, salvation occurs only when a person places his or her faith in the death and resurrection of Christ as the sufficient payment for his or her sin.
-Just like a bride and groom show others their love for one another by wearing wedding bands, your baptism is your opportunity to show others that you have accepted Christ and are now walking with Him.
+Christians are people who place their trust in the work of Jesus to overcome the powers of sin and death.
+Therefore, salvation occurs only when a person places his or her faith in the death and resurrection of Christ, and not through the act of being baptized.
+However, just like a bride and groom show others their love for one another by wearing wedding bands, your baptism is your opportunity to show others that you have accepted Christ and are now walking with him.
 If you have any questions about how to begin a personal relationship with Jesus Christ, please fill out the form below.

-This question can be a difficult one to navigate, as there is no explicit age requirement in Scripture for baptism.
+This question can be a difficult one to navigate, as there is no clear age requirement in Scripture for baptism.
 For this reason, we follow the same principle for children as we do for adult believers.
-If your child is developmentally able to understand who Jesus is and accepts Him as his or her Savior, and has an understanding of what baptism means and a desire to be baptized, we would love to offer her or him the same opportunity as we do adult believers.
+If your child is developmentally able to understand who Jesus is and accepts him as their savior, has an understanding of what baptism means and a desire to be baptized, we would love to offer them the same opportunity as we do adult believers.

 Baptism is a way of showing others that a person has entered into a relationship with Jesus Christ.
 It symbolizes what took place in his/her heart at the time of salvation: